anomaly/prestans-docs/source/index.rst

 We encourge the use of our mailing lists (run on Google Groups) as the primary method of getting help.
 You can also write the developers through contact information `our website <http://etk.com.au>`_.

-* `Discuss <http://groups.google.com/group/prestans-discuss>`_ general discussion, help, comments.
+* `Discuss <http://groups.google.com/group/prestans-discuss>`_ general discussion, help, suggest a new feature.
-* `Announcements <http://groups.google.com/group/prestans-announce>`_ security, release announcements.
+* `Announcements <http://groups.google.com/group/prestans-announce>`_ security / release announcements.

 Reporting Issues
 ^^^^^^^^^^^^^^^^